+Date: Time: a.m. p.m

+Name of Recipient:

+Location of Recipient:

-QUESTIONS TO ASK (for use with bomb threat o only):
+QUESTIONS TO ASK (for use e with bomb threat o only):

-1. When is bomb going to explo ode?
+1. When is bomb going to expl ode?

 2. Where is bomb right now?

 3. What kind of bomb is it?

 4. What does it look like?

-5. Why did you place the bomb ?

-DESCRIPTION OF SUBJECT 'S VOICE:
+DESCRIPTION OF SUBJECT C'S VOICE:

 Male Female

-Middle-aged Old
+Young Middle-aged Old

 Tone of Voice:

-Accent:Background Noise:

-Is the voice familiar?
+Background Noise: Is the voice familiar?

 If so, who did it sound like?

 Time suspect hung up: a.m p.m

-REMARKS.
+REMARKS: